ccddan/nearbook/README.md

 ## Demo App

-<b>!!
+<span style="color: red;"><b>!!
 IMPORTANT !!</b></span> for some reason the NEAR SDK is failing to connect to the smart contract using GitHub pages (you can see the error in the image `web-client/nearbook-deployment-failing-to-connect-rpc.png`).

 The smart contract has been deployed and is called [nearbook.ccdev.testnet](https://explorer.testnet.near.org/accounts/nearbook.ccdev.testnet).

-The demo app has been published here: [ccddan.github.io/nearbook/](https://ccddan.github.io/nearbook/). <span style="color: red;">
+The demo app has been published here: [ccddan.github.io/nearbook/](https://ccddan.github.io/nearbook/) (not working due to RPC connection error, see **Workaround** section).

 ### Workaround